Pros and Cons of Biological Pest Control

 The biological pest control method of controlling and getting rid of pests is way better and environmentally friendly as compared to others.

-But, this kind of killing of pests requires active control of a human being.
+But this kind of killing of pests requires active control by a human being.

 Biological pest control has three strategies, and each strategy is different from the others, having different steps and agents.
 These strategies include: